touhid314/Spidercam-with-live-camera-stream/README.md

 Folder `arduino2_final_concurrent` holds the microcontroller code for controlling stepper motor 3,4.
 `esp_camera_stream` holds the code for the live wireless camera stream system.

+## Implementation
+For implementation details and demonstration see the project paper.